MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps-mobile-troubleshoot.md

 ## Error: Your device configuration is preventing sign in

-If you get one of these error messages, it means your company's IT department requires Microsoft Intune or an authentication app to sign in securely.
+If you get this error messages, it means your company's IT department requires Microsoft Intune or an authentication app to sign in securely.
 However, your device setup is blocking Power Apps mobile from launching the authentication app that's installed on your device.

 Microsoft authentication apps are Authenticator and Company Portal.
 Your company may use a third-party authentication app.
 If you're not sure, ask your IT department or help desk which authentication app to use.
 Once you have the correct authentication app, then follow the steps below.